sultana0423/Front-End-Challenges/README.md

 - Loader must be at the center of the page
 - Be creative and use your own code
 - Make use of animations if possible

+12 - Hamburger Menu

+We want to see your most creative hamburger menu.
+If you're looking to test your animation skills, transition the hamburger menu into something else on hover/click!